Pointivo/APIDocs/docs/reference.rst

 The base URL for all API requests is **https://api.pointivo.com/**

 All requests to the Pointivo API must include a request header named **authorization** containing a valid API authorization token.
+A **content-type** request header must also be set, with value **application/json**.

 All responses from the Pointivo API include a common set of fields indicating the status and success of the request: